Apache Setup

 , and X-XSS-Protection

 so that they will be applied to all virtual hosts by default.
-These can be overridden on a per-host basis, but most times there will be no reason to.
+These can be overridden on a per-host basis.

 X-Content-Type-Options